 Solo travel in Milan: the best things to do

 Solo travel in Milan was very special to me because Milan was the first place in Italy I’ve visited.
 Why did I choose it?
 Because I wanted to see the Duomo and Leonardo da Vinci’s Last Supper.
 Also because it’s one of the fashion capitals of the world and I timed my visit around Milan Fashion Week.
 But mostly because I wanted to tick off a bucket list experience: fly Emirates business class.
 And Milan was the only non-Dubai destination from New York on the A380 plane (the one that has a bar!), so I booked a ticket on points.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 I was not impressed by Emirate’s business class.
 The food was mediocre and the service was subpar.
 Everyone hyped up Emirates and I expected it to be so much better than other airlines like Air France or British Airways, but it’s not.
 While I didn’t love the Emirates experience, I did fall in love with Milan.